ciscoheat/superforms-web/src/routes/+page.md

 ## Get started

-Click <a href="/get-started">here to get started</a> right away, or watch this video for an introduction to what's possible with Superforms:
+Click [here to get started](/get-started) right away, or watch this video for an introduction to what's possible with Superforms:

 <Youtube id="MiKzH3kcVfs" />